-5. The Commission shall be composed of a maximum of 36 members, consisting of representatives from each Contracting Party to the Barcelona Convention and representatives of local authorities, socio-economic actors and non-governmental organizations working in the fields of environment and of sustainable development.
-All representatives shall participate in the Commission on an equal footing.
+- 5. The Commission shall be composed of a maximum of 36 members, consisting of representatives from each Contracting Party to the Barcelona Convention and representatives of local authorities, socio-economic actors and non-governmental organizations working in the fields of environment and of sustainable development.
+All representatives shall participate in the Commission on an equal footing. - 4.5 In addition, the Malta Agreement adopted by the Bureau in 2000 allowed the Palestinian Authority to be admitted as an observer to the MEDPOL meetings in May 2001 (Venice), May 2003 (Sangemini) as well as several others technical meetings in Turkey and Catania (elaboration of National Action Plans) and in Rome (MEDPOL Regional Workshop on Dumping Protocol).